History

 Buzzsaw is an independent magazine written, produced, and distributed by Ithaca College students.
 There are six issues printed a year – three each semester – and an online edition.
-Our funding comes from selling advertisements for our print edition, and grants from the Roy H. Park School of Communications, the Ithaca College Student Government Association and Campus Progress.
+Grants from the Ithaca College Student Government Association and Generation Progress help us fund our magazine.
+Additional resources are provided by the Roy H. Park School of Communications.
 Our adviser is Jeff Cohen, founding director of the Park Center for Independent Media at Ithaca College and associate professor of the journalism department of the Park School of Communication.

 Buzzsaw is a progressive publication and our goal is to publish original creative journalism, commentary and satire that works to deconstruct society, pop culture, politics, college life and dominant Western beliefs.